 Evolve into a No Phone Zone on a personal level

 Even if you keep everything aside, Phubbing is hurting you on a personal level.
-The time we are putting on social media is not really worth it unless its related to your work, and it’s making you money.
-Every minute you spend there means, you are not doing something which could help you grow yourself, learn something new in life.
+The time we are putting on social media is not really worth it unless it is related to your work, and it’s making you money.
+Every minute you spend there means, you are not doing something which could help you grow yourself, or learn something new in life.
 Think about it.

-I have realized that things were improving after I started following the rules.
-My concentration was better, I was communicating well with my family.
-I was able to discuss topics which I always wanted by lost them during Phubbing.
+I realized that things were improving after I started following the rules.
+My concentration was better, and I was communicating well with my family.
+I was able to discuss topics that I always wanted by losing them during Phubbing.

 Use tech when you need to use it.
 Master it, so you control it.